Changes are in Bold

 §5.
 Payment shall be made promptly if funds are available, but no later than one month after the final adoption of the budget of the City for the year succeeding the effective date of retirement of the employee.

-§3.
-Employees who retire with at least 25 years of service shall receive the same prescription coverage as active employees, until said employee:
+§4.
+An employee who retires with at least 25 years of creditable service in the New Jersey Public Employees Retirement System shall receive the same prescription coverage as active employees, which may change from time to time, until said employee:

 a.
 Obtains employment having prescription coverage comparable to active employees.
 However, retired employees may re-enroll in the City prescription program given to active employees should said employment cease; or

 b.
-Becomes eligible for a federal or state subsidized prescription program, such as Medicare.
+Becomes eligible for a federal or state prescription program, such as Medicare.

-§4.
+§7.
 The City retains the right to select the insurance carrier or to be self-insured for the provision of any health benefits.
-If health care issues arise, a committee will be formed between the Business Administrator and Union Business Manager.
-Any change in insurance provider that impacts the level of benefits or administrative procedures from those currently in place will be subject to negotiation.
+Any change in insurance provider that is not substantially equivalent to the level of benefits or administrative procedures currently in place will be subject to negotiation.

 The City shall furnish bulletin board space to be used exclusively by the Union for the posting of notices relating to Union meetings and official business only.
 The Union shall limit its posting of notices and bulletins to such bulletin board.
 All bulletins or notices shall be signed by a local Union Officer or designee.
 Union Bulletin Boards shall be maintained in a neat and orderly fashion by the Shop Stewards.

 §1.
-Commencing no sooner than January 1, 2008, the City shall, in its discretion, pay employees weekly or bi-weekly on the applicable Friday, provided that weekly or bi-weekly pay is instituted for all City employees and six months notice is given to employees.
-Should payday occur on a holiday, paychecks shall be issued on the day preceding the holiday.
-Employees will receive 25% of net pay on the first week of bi-weekly pay implementation as an advance for the subsequent pay period.
-The following week’s paycheck will be 75% of net pay.
-Thereafter, pay shall be issued bi-weekly.
+The City shall, in its discretion, pay employees weekly or bi-weekly on the applicable Friday provided that weekly or bi-weekly pay is instituted for all City employees and 60 days’ notice is given to employees.
+Should the payroll office be scheduled for closure on a Friday, paychecks shall be issued on the preceding day.

 §2.
-The City shall administer a payroll deduction plan for savings accounts in accordance with procedures of the Comptroller’s Office.
+The City shall administer a payroll deduction plan for savings accounts in accordance with procedures of the Chief Financial Officer.

 §1.
 Effective first pay for each and every calendar year of this Agreement, the City shall increase base wages for employees as follows: